rks101/eglinux/README.md

 It is nice to know about system hardware such as hard disk, audio and network controllers (wired and wifi)
 ```
 lshw | grep -A7 -i "disk"  <== Hard disk details
+lshw -short <== for graphics card, look for display
 lspci -v | grep -A7 -i "audio"  <== Audio device details
 lspci -v | grep -A7 -i "eternet"  <== Network Controller for Ethernet (LAN)
 lspci -v | grep -A7 -i "wireless"  <== Network Controller for wireless (Wi-Fi)